 Arkansas inmate on lam for 32 years visiting mom when caught

+This photo provided by the Arkansas Department of Correction shows Steven Dishman.
 The Arkansas prison escapee who had been on the run for more than three decades has been recaptured.
-The state Department of ... .

 Comments